microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit/Graph/README.md

 Graph APIs are meant to ease the work required to access the data from [MS Graph](https://developer.microsoft.com/en-us/graph) in the Unity world.

 # Authentication
-Accessing MS Graph requires user authentication.
-To that end, the toolkit comes with a implementation using [Microsoft Authentication Library](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) tested against UWP with .NET scripting backend.
+To call Microsoft Graph, your app must acquire an [access token](https://developer.microsoft.com/en-us/graph/docs/concepts/auth_overview) from Azure Active Directory (Azure AD), Microsoft's cloud identity service.

+To that end, the toolkit comes with a implementation using [Microsoft Authentication Library](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet).
 However users can override with their own implementation, by extending GraphConnector, similarly to **MsalGraphAuthentication.cs**.

 # Using Graph
 1. Register application